Much Ado About Nothing: Music

 The operas Montano et Stéphanie (1799) by Jean-Élie Bédéno Dejaure and Henri-Montan Berton, Béatrice et Bénédict (1862) by Hector Berlioz, Beaucoup de bruit pour rien (pub.
 1898) by Paul Puget, Viel Lärm um Nichts (1896) by Árpád Doppler, and Much Ado About Nothing by Sir Charles Villiers Stanford (1901) are based upon the play.

 The composer Edward MacDowell said he was inspired by Ellen Terry's portrayal of Beatrice in this play for the scherzo of his Piano Concerto No. 2.

 Erich Wolfgang Korngold composed music for a 1920 production of the play in Vienna.

+The ballet "Love for Love" by Tikhon Khrennikov is based on the play and premiered in 1976 at the Bolshoi Theatre.
+In this score, Khrennikov reused musical material from the incidental music he had previously composed for a 1936 stage production of the play.

 In 2006 the American Music Theatre Project produced The Boys Are Coming Home, a musical adaptation by Berni Stapleton and Leslie Arden that sets Much Ado About Nothing in America during the Second World War.

 The title track of the 2009 Mumford & Sons album Sigh No More uses quotes from this play in the song.
 The title of the album is also a quotation from Act 2 Scene 3 of the play.

 A 2015 rock opera adaptation of the play, These Paper Bullets, was written by Rolin Jones with music by Billie Joe Armstrong.

 Opera McGill have commissioned an opera based on the play, with music by James Garner and libretto adapted by Patrick Hansen.